Ambitiousways/secure-infra-audit-toolkit/README.md

 and producing audit-ready reports to support remediation and attack surface reduction.

-Designed with real-world IT and plant environments in mind (e.g., manufacturing, labs, and enterprise networks), the toolkit emphasizes safe discovery, port visibility, and operational security best practices.
+Designed with real-world IT and plant environments in mind (e.g., manufacturing, labs, and enterprise networks), The toolkit emphasizes safe discovery, port visibility, and operational security best practices.

 ## What This Shows Employers
 - Understanding of network and server attack surfaces